This famous and authentic Moroccan Chicken known as Djej Makalli is packed so full of amazing flavors, it will make your taste buds sing!

 One of the most renowned and popular dishes in Morocco, Djej Makalli combines two staple ingredients of Moroccan cuisine: Preserved lemons and olives.
-The chicken is marinated in flavorful spices then slow-simmered in a sauce that will make your taste buds sing.
+The authentic Moroccan chicken recipe is marinated in flavorful spices then slow-simmered in a sauce that will make your taste buds sing!

 Traditionally this chicken dish would be cooked in a special North African pot called a Tagine.
 It’s formed entirely of a heavy clay, which is often painted or glazed, such as mine, pictured below.
 It’s fairly shallow and consists of a base where the food is placed and a large cone/dome-shaped lid that is designed to promote the return of all condensation to the bottom.
 With the cover removed, the base can be taken to the table for serving.